Low-depth amplitude estimation via statistical eigengap estimation: Introduction

-\stoptoc \paragraph{Introduction}The original amplitude estimation of \citet{brassard2002quantum} applies phase estimation~\citep{kitaev1995quantum} to the amplitude amplification operator~\citep{grover1996fast}, but requires many controlled walk operations, ancilla qubits, and a quantum Fourier transform (QFT)~\citep{coppersmith1994approximate}.
+The original amplitude estimation of \citet{brassard2002quantum} applies phase estimation~\citep{kitaev1995quantum,cleve1998quantum,nielsen2010quantum} to Grover's amplitude amplification iterate~\citep{grover1996fast}, but requires multiple controlled operations, ancilla qubits, and a quantum Fourier transform (QFT)~\citep{coppersmith1994approximate}.
 Literature has focused on simplifying amplitude estimation, e.g., removing the phase estimation subroutine~\citep{suzuki2020amplitude,aaronson2020quantum,grinko2021iterative,rall2023amplitude,venkateswaran2021quantum,labib2024quantum,yang2025classical} and developing ``low-depth'' algorithms that trade off speedup factors for a lower circuit depth~\citep{rall2023amplitude, giurgicatiron2022low,vu2025lowdepth}.
 Independently, literature concerned with ground state energy estimation in Hamiltonian simulation focused on vastly improving conventional phase estimation by developing ``statistical'' variants of phase estimation that only require one ancilla qubit via the Hadamard test~\citep{kitaev1995quantum,cleve1998quantum} as relevant in early fault-tolerant applications~\citep{lin2022heisenberg-limited,wan2022randomized,ding2023even,ni2023low}.
 Among those techniques, sampling from Gaussian filter functions has been shown to be effective for producing low-depth phase estimation algorithms~\citep{wang2023quantum,ding2023simultaneous,ding2024quantum}.
-We refer the reader to \cref{appRelated} for a summary of related work.
+We refer the reader to \cref{appRelated} for an overview of the related work.